Sohampaul7/Work/README.md

 3. Open the desired example from the examples folder.
 Upload it to your microcontroller.

-## Examples
+## Sketches
-The repository contains minimal examples for each component:
+The repository contains minimal examples for each component.
+Below is an overview of each example:

-* `ToF_Sensor_Test` : A basic example to read and print distance data from the ToF sensor.
+1. `accelstepper_minimal_example`: Moves a stepper motor to a target position and reverses direction using AccelStepper.
-* `Stepper_Motor_Control`: Controls the stepper motor based on distance measurements.
+2. `accelstepper_motor_sensor`: Controls motor position dynamically based on distance readings from a TFMini-S sensor.
-* `Push_Button_Control`: Integrates a push button to trigger specific actions.
+3. `button_interrupt`: Adds a limit switch and emergency stop functionality to motor control.
+4. `button_interrupt_check`: Uses a button interrupt to stop and restart the motor manually.
+5. `button_stop`: Toggles motor operation with a button while responding to distance thresholds.
+6. `limit_switch`: Implements motor control with ToF data and a button to toggle ON/OFF states.
+7. `limit_switch_accelstepper`: Implements a stepper motor control system using the AccelStepper library, integrating a TFMini-S ToF sensor for distance-based motor positioning with emergency stop and limit switch functionality.
+8. `mk2_sensor_motor_minimal_example`: Provides basic stepper motor control with TFMini-S ToF sensor distance readings, performing single steps based on threshold comparisons.
+9. `ros2_server`: Introduces ROS 2 integration for microcontrollers, enabling real-time communication and action handling for motor and sensor systems.
+10. `send_serial_data`: Combines stepper motor control, sensor feedback, and serial communication to achieve coordinated robotic actuation.
+11. `sensor_motor_minimal_example`: Enables continuous bidirectional rotation of a stepper motor, with dynamic delay adjustments for speed control in each direction.
+12. `stepper_minimal_example`: Extends stepper motor functionality with fine-tuned control over angular movement and speed through programmable microsecond delays.
+13. `TOF_minimal_example`: Reads distance data from a TFMini-S ToF sensor via UART, validating with checksums and converting raw data into centimeter measurements.

 ## Usage
 __Controlling Stepper Motor with ToF Sensor:__
 1. The ToF sensor will measure the distance from the ground.
 2. The stepper motor will adjust its position to maintain a reference distance.
-3. You can modify the reference distance by changing the threshold in the code or via external input like a button.
+3. You can modify the reference distance by changing the threshold in the code or via a serial monitor.

 __Emergency stop with Push Button:__
 You can use push buttons to halt the stepper motor's movements.